Gravitationally-induced entanglement in cold atoms: Summary

 In summary, we have described a cold atoms experiment that tests quantum gravity through GIE.
 It is simple in that it does not require highly-quantum states, such as generating N00N states or highly-squeezed states.
 However, as with any experiment to test the quantum nature of gravity, it requires advancements over the state-of-the-art - in this case, particularly the number of atoms and the interrogation time.
 The number of atoms required without quantum squeezing the state, means that the total mass is close to the Planck mass scale, a scale that can be used as a rough figure of merit for the ability of an experiment to test quantum gravity \cite{penrose1990emperor,christodoulou2019possibility,Howl_2019}.
-However, by slightly quantum squeezing the state, for example to current state-of-the-art levels, the mass and thus the number of atoms required can be reduced by orders of magnitude.
-It has been remarked that any improvements in entanglement-rate generation achieved by creating quantum states is also met with the same increase in decoherence rate \cite{Aspelmeyer2022,plato2022enhanced}.
-Therefore, for experiments to be as feasible as possible, it seems preferable to use low levels of `quantumness', in this case squeezing.
-Also, although initially entangling the two interferometers via non-gravitational methods could also improve the entanglement-generation rate due to gravity, this becomes a less effective test of quantum gravity \cite{Pal2021experimental}.
+However, by slightly quantum squeezing the state, for example to current state-of-the-art levels, the mass and thus the number of atoms required can be reduced by orders of magnitude to approachable levels, as detailed in Section \ref{sec:MOT}.